kaveh0111/TicTacToe/Read_Me.txt

 The Observer design pattern is used to ensure loose coupling between components, so that adding future modules—such as networking, voice support, timers, etc.—will not require modifying existing classes.

+Since there are limited states on GameEngine, using State Desgin pattern may increases the code boilerplate, so simple switch/case or if/else is engough.

 Due to time limitations, unit and integration tests have not been fully implemented.
 A sample test is included for one module where bugs occurred during development.